Relintai/rcpp_framework/Readme.md

 The core Database class contains the api for querying database backends.

-These are the methods that backends inplement right now:
+These are the methods that backends implement right now:

 ```
     virtual void connect(const std::string &connection_str);